bengler/terrafab/README.md

 ## Getting up and running

 You need the graphics library Cairo installed.
-On a mac using homebrew you achieve this by:
+Cairo needs to be linked with freetype to work with node_canvas for some reason.
+A simple way to achieve this if you are using homebrew on OS X is to install Cairo without X11-bindings, like so:

     $ brew install cairo --without-x

-The Cairo that comes with x won't link to node canvas, so get the one specifically --without-x.

 Then: